 “Pretzels, please,” I murmured, because peanuts get caught in my teeth.

-The bag between my feet was filled with interesting baubles that had been appreciated, but not needed. a few new puzzles, some books, a bag of highly quality trail mix containing, ironically, peanuts.
+Brought home from my son’s Christmas, the bag between my feet was filled with interesting baubles that had been appreciated, but not needed; a few new puzzles, some books, a bag of highly quality trail mix containing, ironically, peanuts.
 I was relieved that, this year, I had not been burdened with a borrowed suitcase full of stuff they could not afford and I would never use.

 The tradition, at Christmas, of buying people things they don’t want badly enough to buy for themselves seems dangerously wasteful.
 Buying them things they need but cannot afford is wonderful, except that part of tradition is supposed to include an element of surprise; meaning that they are likely to get the sweater they need, but in the wrong color to go with their coat.
 Gift certificates are even more puzzling as if to say “Here’s $50, but you can only spend it at the necktie store.”